 So how can brands stand out in paid search during the holiday season?

 If you’re not familiar with Google Seller Ratings, they are an automatic Google Ads extension that is displayed globally to customers to help them find businesses that offer quality services.
-The extension allows businesses to display their star rating underneath the URL on their Google Adwords ads, like this:
+The extension allows businesses to display their star rating underneath the URL on their Google Ads, like this:

 Google Seller Ratings were created to demonstrate consumer trust in businesses.
 They can help brands stand out from the competition, and build trust earlier in the customer journey.
 Why?
 Simply because consumers are more likely to click on an ad with star snippets, than an ad without.